-All nine pilot projects faced barriers but also experienced helpful enablers.
+All nine pilot projects faced barriers but also mentioned helpful enablers.
 A major challenge in every case was unclear or complex policy and regulations.
 Rules for AE systems were often confusing or inconsistent.
-However, working closely with public government and policy makers was seen as a positive factor, especially at the start of the projects.
+However, working closely with government and policy makers was seen as a positive factor, especially at the start of the projects.

 Another issue was the lack of a clear internal vision within the projects.
-Without a strong vision, it was hard to create a solid business plan, which made obtaining the necessary funding more difficult.
+Without a strong vision, it was hard to create a solid business plan, which made getting funding more difficult.
 Many projects struggled with financial support, including problems getting bank guarantees or covering costs for equipment and permits.

-In some countries, AE technology is still new, making it difficult to convince permitting authorities, banks and other potential funders that the projects are reliable.
-Several of the pilot teams also lacked technical knowledge.
-However, this could often be solved by learning from similar projects nearby or abroad.
+In some countries, AE technology is still new, making it harder to convince permit authorities and financial backers that the projects are reliable.
+Some teams also lacked technical knowledge, but this could often be solved by learning from similar projects nearby or abroad.
 Sharing experiences and peer-to-peer feedback helped projects become stronger.

-Government support (e.g., subsidy) for fossil fueled heating was another barrier.
-It disincentivizes clean energy solutions like AE, creating unfair competition.
+Government support for fossil fuels was another barrier.
+It limits subsidies and incentives for clean energy solutions like AE, creating unfair competition.
 Some stakeholders also doubted AE systems, showing reluctance or skepticism toward renewable energy in general.
 On top of that, lack of public awareness was a problem.
 In some cases, important stakeholders held back useful information instead of sharing it, which slowed down progress.